 International Baccalaureate (UK based only): IB Middle Years (in lieu of GCSEs) with 6 passes at 6 including English Language, Mathematics and two science subjects.

-GCSE short courses, BTEC Level 2, OCR Level 2, Functional Skills not accepted.
+GCSE short courses, BTEC Level 2, OCR Level 2, AQA Level 2 and Functional Skills not accepted.

 GCSE resits are considered.
 Applicants who do not meet the GCSE requirement MUST be resitting GCSE’s and predicted to achieve the required grade.
 This should be evident from their UCAS application.

 This course is a ‘Widening Access’ programme for students who are in the 13th year of education or left school no more than three years prior to the course start date.
 Applicants must have completed their GCSE and Level 3 qualifications in the UK.
 It is designed for students whose circumstances or educational opportunities have prevented them from realising their academic potential.

 All applicants must meet the academic criteria and the following contextual criteria:

 Your secondary school (GCSE education) achieved an Attainment 8 score of 50 or less, in the year you sat your GCSEs according to the Department for Education data (www.education.gov.uk/schools/performance/) NOTE: The Government will not be publishing performance data for 2020 due to the pandemic therefore, we will use the Attainment 8 score in 2019 for students who achieved GCSE’s in 2020 or 2021 AND one of the following:

 - You live in an area with low progression to higher education with Polar Data 1 or 2 from Polar 4.

 - Your combined household income is under £35,000 per year, excluding Government benefits.
 We use the same criteria as the UCAT Bursary eligibility.
 We are unable to accept payslips or P60’s.